-Distributions of income for each Fund are paid on or before the annual income allocation date of 05 December.
+Distributions of income for each Fund are paid on or before the annual income allocation date of 28 February.
 In the case of Funds with income Shares in issue, interim distributions will be paid on the interim allocation dates set out in Appendix II.
 The amount available for allocation in an accounting period is calculated by:

-- (A) taking the aggregate of the income received or receivable for the account of the relevant Fund for the accounting period; - (B) deducting the charges and expenses of the Fund paid or payable out of income where appropriate for that accounting period; and - (C) making such adjustments as the ACD considers appropriate (and after consulting the auditors as appropriate) in relation to tax and certain other issues.
+- (A) taking the aggregate of the income received or receivable for the account of the relevant Fund for the accounting period; - (B) deducting the charges and expenses of the Fund paid or payable out of income where appropriate for that accounting period; and - (C) making such adjustments as the ACD considers appropriate (and after consulting the auditors as appropriate) in relation to tax and certain other issues; and - (D) in respect of the Schroder Islamic Global Equity Fund, making any adjustments as detailed in the section "Schroder Islamic Global Equity Fund Income Purification" below.